-THE VICTORIA CROSS AWARDED TO PRIVATE ROBERT BEATHAM, 8TH BN, AUSTRALIAN IMPERIAL FORCE, HAS BEEN LOANED TO THE AUSTRALIAN WAR MEMORIAL.
+THE VICTORIA CROSS AWARDED TO PRIVATE ROBERT BEATHAM, 8TH BN, AUSTRALIAN IMPERIAL FORCE, HAS BEEN SOLD AT AUCTION BY NOBLE NUMISMATICS OF SYDNEY.

 ( select to enlarge )